Reviews You Can Rely On

 Taller and heavier folks will find larger designs are critical to their comfort, while smaller campers can get away with models with more restrictive dimensions.
 Some hammocks in our lineup are labeled “double,” although none are particularly adequate for two people to sleep in comfortably.
 However, wider models will fit two day-loungers better than a narrower, single hammock might, and can certainly sleep a single person very comfortably.

-The spacious and comfortable ENO Doublenest is 6 feet 3 inches wide, providing plenty of space for two to relax in after a long hike or backcountry trip — just don't forget a sleeping bag to cut the wind.
+The spacious and comfortable ENO DoubleNest is 6 feet 3 inches wide, providing plenty of space for two to relax in after a long hike or backcountry trip — don't forget a sleeping bag to cut the wind.

 Overall, the Warbonnet Hammocks were our most comfortable hangs, though for different reasons.
 The Warbonnet Blackbird is made of soft nylon and is quite wide, enabling numerous sleeping positions.
-At the same time, our side and stomach-sleepers loved options with spreader bars, like the Warbonnet Ridgerunner and the ENO Dayloft, as they create a flatter support surface to rest on.
+At the same time, our side and stomach sleepers loved options with spreader bars, like the Warbonnet Ridgerunner and the ENO Dayloft, as they create a flatter support surface to rest on.
 The Dayloft is heavier but makes an ideal option for hanging in the backyard.
-In contrast, the Ridgerunner is a more lightweight, durable, and protective sleep system designed for use as a backcountry shelter.
+In contrast, the Ridgerunner is a lighter, more durable, and more protective sleep system, complete with a bug net and an optional tarp (sold separately), designed for use as a backcountry shelter.
+We think you'll love the updated design, which includes Dream-Tex fabric for a softer feel next to your skin.
+Although the fabric is a little heavier, we think it's worth the extra weight.

 hammock - the dayloft features perforated 100% recycled polyester fabric that...

-For expeditions where top-tier weather protection and a cozy night's sleep are worth a few extra ounces, the Warbonnet Original Blackbird is our favorite across the board at only 42 ounces.
-Other models like the Dream Sparrow and Dutchware Chameleon can deliver similar enhancements for a small bump in weight.
-However, the package will cost you more than just ounces by the time you are done picking up any extra components (rain fly, bug net, suspension straps, etc.), which are not included with the purchase.
-ENO takes all the guesswork out of such decision-making with its super comfy JungleLink shelter system.
+For expeditions where top-tier weather protection and a cozy night's sleep are worth a few extra ounces, the Warbonnet Original Blackbird is our favorite overall at only 42 ounces.
+Other models like the Dream Sparrow and Dutchware Chameleon can deliver similar enhancements for a small weight bump.
+However, the package will cost you more than just ounces by the time you add extra components (rain fly, bug net, suspension straps, etc.), which aren't included with the purchase.
+ENO takes the guesswork out of that decision with its super comfy JungleLink shelter system.
 Selling for $10 less than the Hennessy Ultralite Backpacker Classic but weighing in at 22 ounces more, it comes packaged with literally everything you could need, including tent stakes, and makes setup and tear-down at camp a breeze.
-For a low-budget solution that will require a bit of extra initial setup to get comfortable, the Grand Trunk Skeeter Beeter Pro is a good place to start.
+For a low-budget solution that will require a bit of extra initial setup to get comfortable, the Onewind Aerie Double is a good place to start.

 The Kootek Roo Double is a super smart design that falls somewhere between an ultralight doublewide hammock and a doublewide shelter, with a laundry list of accessories available to choose from should you wish to personalize your hammock experience at an added cost.
 Its GravitasX 40D diamond ripstop nylon material is 100% recycled, bluesign-approved, and treated to be water-resistant and crinkle-free for additional softness.
 Soft to the touch, this baseline creates a cozy retreat, setting it apart from its competitors and quickly becoming a favorite of our testing team.